Darkpaster/Darkpaster.github.io/src/content/topics/en/society/research-reproducibility.md

 Modern science relies on statistical methods to determine the significance of results.
 The gold standard is a p-value of less than 5%, which means a 95% confidence that the result is not random.
 But this value can be "adjusted" in various ways:

 - Conducting more tests and selecting the most favorable result
-- Excluding "outliers"—inconvenient data points
+- Excluding "outliers" — inconvenient data points
 - Reformulating the hypothesis after obtaining the results

 These manipulations, known as "p-hacking," are not technically fraud but seriously distort the scientific picture.